neurall/gate_is_all_you_need/readme.md

 Lets call it GateTron
 ![gatetron?](gatetron.png)

-there is weight also between two inputs in otder to work as not= by shortcircuiting two nand inputs we get not
+there is weight also between two inputs in otder to work as not= by shortcircuiting two nand inputs we get not.
+But this seems stupid perhaps having weighted and or not everywhere is better than this stupid aditional weight?